 The FZ100 writes its imaging data to SDXC cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
 The A7 III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the FZ100 only has one slot.
 The A7 III supports UHS-II cards on its first slot and UHS-I on its second one, while the FZ100 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ100 and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ100 does not offer wifi capability.
+In contrast, the FZ100 does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.